 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
 Management determines the appropriate classification of investments at the time of purchase, and re-evaluates such determination at each balance sheet date.
-The Company did not have any short-term or long-term investments at June 30, 2020 or December 31, 2019.
-The increase in cash and cash equivalents is primarily the result of the Company's borrowing, net of repayments, \$5.0 million under an existing line of credit, as described in Note 11.
+The Company did not have any short-term or long-term investments at September 30, 2020 or December 31, 2019.
+The increase in cash and cash equivalents is primarily the result of the Company's net borrowings of \$5.0 million under an existing line of credit, as described in Note 11.